achilleaschristou/Tech_Portfolio/README.md

 ---

 ### 💻 First Custom Made Computer
-I built my first custom made PC at 13 years of age , optimized it for maximum performance , undervolted and overclcoked my GPU and CPU and updated my BIOS to the latest version!
+I built my first custom made PC at 13 years of age with absolutely no help, optimized it for maximum performance , undervolted and overclcoked my GPU and CPU and updated my BIOS to the latest version!

 🛠 **Technology:** BIOS • Hardware Assembly • Optimization